Last Modified: 4:17pm 13/03/2023

-The Pride Staff Network is a group of individuals from across the Trust who self-identify as being LGBT+ or are an ally of LGBT+ individuals.
+The Pride Staff Network is a group of individuals from across the Trust who self-identify as being LGBTQ+ or are an ally of LGBTQ+ individuals.

-The core aim of our network is to promote equality, diversity, inclusion and Pride in our LGBT+ Staff and to assist MKUH to deliver better services for all, both staff and patients.
+The core aim of our network is to promote equality, diversity, inclusion and Pride in our LGBTQ+ staff and to assist MKUH to deliver better services for all, both staff and patients.

 Annie Rose – Chair

 I’m Annie (She/Her), the new Pride Network Chair.
 I’m a research nurse, with my background in Sexual Health.
 I’ve worked in the NHS, the Army, and the Charity Sector, and am dedicated to equality in everything.

 I think the role of the Pride Network is to work across the hospital to keep diversity and inclusivity a key part of the daily life of all who work here.
 I already have links with the Women’s Network, the Staff Ability Network, and the Veterans’ Network, and am keen to make those relationships as effective as possible for the benefit of MKUH’s staff.
 I would like to work to foster and maintain relationships across the Networks and hospital departments, listening to issues and proposed solutions to minimise the barriers experienced.

 My name’s Isaac (They/Them), I’m a healthcare assistant in the fracture clinic and I’m your Pride Network Vice Chair!
 I’ve previously worked with LGBTQ+ groups at university, and I currently sit on the committee for Under The Umbrella (UTu), a local community organisation supporting LGBTQ+ young people in and around Milton Keynes.
 I’m friendly, passionate and engaged, and look forward to meeting you!